tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 loop.run_until_complete(main())
 ```

 * The dashboard is initialized as Static text and then served immediately.
-Afterwards, we can use an asynchronous main function to fetch new data and update the dashboard without blocking the page from loading.
+Afterward, we can use an asynchronous main function to fetch new data and update the dashboard without blocking the page from loading.

   ```python
   account, df, dashboard = initialize(10000)